Spartan0nix/zabbix-map-builder-go/README.md

 This CLI tool is used to help administrator build a zabbix map using the given host mappings (network devices, etc.).

 Usage:
-   [flags]
+  zabbix-map-builder [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell create      Create a zabbix map on the server using the given host mapping. generate    Generate a mapping file for a given host. help        Help about any command

 Flags:
-  -c, --color string           color in hexadecimal used for the links between each hosts (default "000000") -v, --debug                  enable debug logging verbosity
-      --dry-run                output to the shell the map definition without created it on the server -f, --file string            file containing the hosts mapping --height string          height in pixel of the map (default "800") -h, --help                   help for this command
-      --name string            name of the map
-  -o, --output string          output the parameters used to create the map to a file
+  -v, --debug           enable debug logging verbosity -h, --help            help for zabbix-map-builder -o, --output string   output the parameters used to create the map to a file

-      --spacer int             space in pixel between each host (example : X_host2 = X_host1 + <value>) (default 100)
-      --stack-hosts bools      connect multiple links to a single host.
-If set to false, each mapping will have is own hosts (local and remote).
-This can be useful for infrastructure with redundant connexion (default [true])
-      --trigger-color string   color in hexadecimal used for the links between each hosts when a trigger is in problem state (default "DD0000")
-      --width string           width in pixel of the map (default "800")
+Use "zabbix-map-builder [command] --help" for more information about a command.
 ```

 ### Completion